Course Outline

 Pathophysiology of addiction, dependence and tolerance.

-The influence of health provider beliefs on the assessment and care of individuals with a history of drug abuse.
+The influence of health provider beliefs on the assessment and care of individuals with a history of drug use.

-Drug use and abuse within the healthcare industry.
+Drug use (for non prescription and/or non medical purposes) within the healthcare industry.

 What level is this course?